-The Hampshire School was founded in 1944 by the visionary artist and teacher June Hampshire.
-June Hampshire’s daughter and pupil is the legendary actor Susan Hampshire OBE.
+The Hampshire School was founded in 1928 by June Hampshire, the visionary artist and teacher.
+June Hampshire’s daughter and pupil is the celebrated actor Susan Hampshire OBE.

 The school’s unique mix of taught classes, enquiry-based learning, music, dance and cultural trips in London and Europe was very popular from the beginning.
 The Hampshire School grew so quickly that the school moved to bigger premises in 1946.
 June Hampshire’s daughter Jane Box-Grainger became Head when her mother retired.
 For a time, Jane Box-Grainger ran a sister school in France to expand students’ cultural reach.